 After that, he did a lot of double-talk, enough to put those London scam artists to shame, to trick his audience into thinking he must be right.

 He just said that wealthy businessmen should not be trusted with other people’s money.
 Banks are owned by wealthy businessmen in charge of other people’s money.
 Most millionaires have large bank accounts.
 Where does multi-millionaire John Oliver keep his money?
-If he is telling the truth, then he cannot keep it in the bank, so it must be under his bed.
+If he is telling the truth, he cannot keep it in the bank, so it must be under his bed.

 Can anyone spell ‘hypocrisy’?